 Click here for information and materials for communicating with Members of Congress.

-Last year, 79 new Representatives and 12 new Senators joined Congress.
+In 2013, 79 new Representatives and 12 new Senators joined Congress.
 Local health departments should take the lead and educate Members of Congress in their jurisdictions about what local health departments do to keep people healthy and safe.
 Members of Congress need to understand the impact of cuts that local health departments have already experienced, as well as the likely consequences more cuts would have on the public's health.